Last night, my husband, Cody, told me that I was “old news.” He says what he meant was that Dim Sum and Doughnuts, was “old news,” not me.

 Shiva calls aren’t always fun, after all, someone has died so the bass ain’t gonna be bumpin’, but if you have to make a shiva call, chances are—there will be a good spread.

-In a way, it worked out because it gave me the opportunity to explain how music can bring back good memories, but it can also bring back painful ones.
+In a way though, it worked out because it gave me the opportunity to explain how music can bring back good memories, but it can also bring back painful ones.
 But also, it’s kind of rough because I like that song and every time it comes on, she ruins it with her DRAMA.

 But she’s hurting, just like the rest of us, so I have to be nice.
 I’m hurting too, but every once in awhile I’d like to hear that song.
 Life does go on—even after a loss.

-I told Cody that if something ever happens to me, he isn’t allowed to remarry for two years.
+I told Cody if something ever happens to me, he isn’t allowed to remarry for two years.
 TWO YEARS.
-One night we ran into a Rabbi from our area (actually, I think it was at a shiva call) and we were talking about death (wow, this is really turning into quite the “feel-good” post) and I told the Rabbi that if something happens to me, Cody is not allowed to get married for two years.
+One night we ran into a Rabbi from our area (actually, I think it was at a shiva call) and we were talking about death (wow, this is really turning into quite the “feel-good” post).
+I told the Rabbi if something happens to me, Cody is not allowed to get married for two years.
 The Rabbi got all Rabbi-ish with me…“Now, Robyn…don’t you want Cody to be happy?
 What if he meets someone that makes him happy, don’t you think two years is— “ but I cut him right off: “TWO YEARS, RABBI!!!
 NON-NEGOTIABLE!”

-These guys who get married really soon after their wife dies, I don’t get that.
+These guys who get married soon after their wife dies, I don’t get that.
 I mean, I get it, yes—it’s not easy to be alone, especially when you’re older, but… it also seems borderline disrespectful in a way…?
 Your wife gave you all those years and you found someone after 3 months?
 What does that say about how you felt about your wife?
-Or you?
 TWO YEARS, CODY!!

 We all grieve differently though—I’m learning that.
 We never get over the loss, we just learn to accommodate it.